etang14/CS1430-Final-Project-Art-Style-Detection/README.md

-# FinalProject_Template

-This repository contains templates for CSCI 1430 project deliverables of many kinds: proposals, progress checks, project reports, presentations, posters, etc.
-Each template may not be required for your final project, e.g., some semesters we might not perform presentations.
-We simply collect them all here for ease.
+# Convolutional Neural Network Art Style Detection

+This repository contains scripts and results for CNN Art-Style/Movement Detection in which we trained a CNN to classify artwork into various historically recognized art movements.